In 2018, the Federal Reserve found that 56% of Americans have less than $5,000 in their savings accounts.

 If you choose to start one of these three journeys, keep in mind that it takes time to build.
 To make money from ads on YouTube, for example, you must have accumulated 1,000 subscribers and 4,000 watch hours before getting monetized.

-Finally, if you prefer talking to writing but are a bit camera shy, you can always start a podcast.
+Finally, if you prefer talking to writing but are a bit camera-shy, you can always learn how to start a podcast.

 13. Get Paid to Write

 If the idea of blogging piques your interest, but you don’t want to wait for months—or, potentially years—to earn money, there’s an alternative.

 Writing is quite a lucrative skill in 2021, from blogging to SEO copywriting.
 But the fastest way to start making some spare change from your work is by publishing it on platforms that pay you for each piece.